 GNU sed🔗

 To follow a similar approach with GNU sed, you'll have to preprocess the strings to escape metacharacters.
-Assuming input doesn't have ASCII NUL characters, you can use -z option to slurp entire input as a single string.
+Assuming input doesn't have ASCII NUL characters, you can use -z option to slurp the entire input as a single string.

 Here's an example for multiline search.